sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

 ---
-title: "A real case: why hexagonal architecture, decoupling, dependency injection can be very useful in the frontend"
+title: "A real case: why hexagonal architecture, decoupling, and Dependency injection can be very useful in the frontend"
-date: 2024-05-22
+date: 2024-05-20
+cover: shaah-shahidh--subrrYxv8A-unsplash.jpg
 url: /hexagonal-architecture-frontend
 tags:
   - typescript